secondsun/aerogear-sync-server/README.md

 change later but doing this will allow our client libraries to have something to test against sooner rather than later.

+### Communication style
+Should a request/response approach be used or should a full duplex communication channel be used.
+This really depends on how a client the clients will work.

+If the a client is only intended to synchronize with the server when saving data then a RESTful server would suffice.
+But if a client should be able "listen" for updates from the server then server initiate push should be used.
+An example of this would be WebSocket and use SockJS to support clients that do not support WebSockets.

 ### Prerequisites
 This project currently requires [CouchDB](http://couchdb.apache.org/).

+### Building/Testing
+To build this project simply use the following maven command:

+    mvn install

+To run the the unit tests:

+    mvn test

+To run the integration test (requires a running CouchDB)

+    mvn test -Pcouchdb